5600 West BRT: History

+The original plan for the project was as follows:

 Phase 1 of the 5600 West BRT line will run along a 5 mile segment of South 5600 West (SR-172) from 6200 South to 2700 West within Kearns and West Valley City.
 From the northern end of this segment, it will connect with Downtown Salt Lake City along a route (without any stops) following West 2700 North (Lake Park Boulevard), Bangerter Highway (SR-154), 21st South Freeway (SR-201), and Interstate 15 (I-15).
 The initial route is projected to include 6 stops and run at 10-15 minute intervals and cost $100 million.
 UTA had anticipated having Phase 1 of the 5600 West BRT operational by the end of 2015.

 Phase 2 will extend the route to a total of 24 miles from Herriman to the Salt Lake City International Airport, with the bus connection to Downtown Salt Lake City being eliminated.
 Phase 2 will also include connections to four TRAX stations: the Airport station on the Green Line and the 5600 West Old Bingham Highway, South Jordan Parkway, and Daybreak Parkway stations on the Red Line.
 Phase 2 was originally estimated to be completed sometime before 2025.
 Phase 3 calls for the eventual replacement of this BRT line with a TRAX light rail line along the entire Phase 2 corridor.
 There is no estimated completion date for Phase 3, except that it will not be until after Phase 2.